bitwarden/sdk/languages/cpp/ExampleUse.md

 for Windows `-ldl` should be excluded,

-The result is `MyBitwardenApp` in the `examples` directory, and one can run it from the `examples` directory:
+The result is `MyBitwardenApp` in the `examples` directory, and can be ran from the `examples` directory:

 ```bash
 ./MyBitwardenApp